amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 </div>

 For Cambridge, I think it makes sense to compare schools using test score progress and race-balanced progress measures.
-I include test score levels as this is how schools are often compared.
+I include test score levels since this is how schools are often compared.
 If you're curious to learn more about the pros and cons of the various measures see the [school metrics page](/school-metrics).

 ## Test Score Progress